Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 I believe in him.

-No, that's a nah.
+No, that's a, nah.

 Anyway, sorry for such a long message.

-And most of all, keep it saucy.
+Keep doing what you guys do, and most of all, keep it saucy.

 Cheers.